 Inova Fairfax is located in Falls Church and services the Northern part of the state and the Washington DC area.
-As a highly-respected teaching hospital, it has just under 1000 beds and is very well-known for its national rankings in cardiac treatment, gynecology, cancer, geriatrics, urology and gastroenterology.
+As a highly-respected teaching hospital, it has more than 800 beds and is very well-known for its national rankings in cardiac treatment, gynecology, cancer, geriatrics, urology and gastroenterology.
 It is also well-known for it's excellence in nursing, and patient satisfaction is rated above both the state and national averages.

 Virginia Commonwealth University Medical Center is located in the central part of the state in Richmond.
-This innovative hospital, specializing in clinical and basic sciences, has won the prestigious "Consumer Choice Award" eight time, including each of the last two years.
+This innovative hospital, specializing in clinical and basic sciences, has won the prestigious "Consumer Choice Award" eight times, including each of the last two years.
 The Center includes an academic medical center, four health sciences schools and one college (see below), a Level I trauma center, and more than 800 active physicians.

 The Children's Hospital of Richmond is also part of the group and is widely recognized in the state for their treatment of children.
 Pediatric care will continue to be emphasized in future years through continued growth and expansion.
 Both clinical and therapy service are provided by highly-trained professionals and numerous specialty programs are offered that can focus on a child's specific needs.
 Other specialties are mental health, therapy, surgery, oncology, hematology, and heart care.